reflectoring/reflectoring.github.io/_posts/2021-07-23-exposing-cloudwatch-metrics-with-spring-cloud-aws.md

 This enables us to support multiple metrics collectors and switch between them with minimal changes in configuration.

-## Classes of Interest
+## Micrometer MeterRegistry and Meters
 `MeterRegistry` and `Meter` are the two central concepts in Micrometer.
 A `Meter` is the interface for collecting metrics about an application. `Meters` in Micrometer are created from and held in a `MeterRegistry`.
 A sample code for instantiating a `MeterRegistry` will look like this:

 ```java
 MeterRegistry registry = new SimpleMeterRegistry();
 ```
 `SimpleMeterRegistry` is a default implementation of `MeterRegistry` bundled with Micrometer.
 It holds the latest value of each meter in memory and does not export the data to any metrics collector.

-`MeterRegistry` represents the monitoring system where we want to push the metrics for storage and visualization.
-Each supported monitoring system has an implementation of `MeterRegistry`. `CloudWatchMeterRegistry` is the `MeterRegistry` implementation for Amazon CloudWatch.
+The diagram here shows the hierarchy and relationships of important classes and interfaces of Micrometer.

 ![CloudWatch Metrics](/assets/img/posts/aws-spring-cloudwatch/micrometer-classes.png)

-We will create this class in our example in the next section to push the application metrics to Amazon CloudWatch.

-Metrics are a set of measurements about an application.

-A `Meter` is the interface for collecting metrics and is created from a `MeterRegistry`. `Counter`, `Gauge`, and `Timer` are different types of `Meter`.
-We will collect these types in our application.
+We can see different types of Meter and MeterRegistries in this diagram.

+**MeterRegistry represents the monitoring system where we want to push the metrics for storage and visualization**.

 Each [supported monitoring system](https://micrometer.io/docs/concepts#_supported_monitoring_systems) has an implementation of `MeterRegistry`.
 For example, for sending metrics to Amazon CloudWatch we will use `CloudWatchMeterRegistry`.